What to do when your dog watches you eat strawberries! Being one of nature’s sweetest treats, it can be tough to turn down a curious canine.

 Can I Give My Dog a Strawberry?
 Answer: Yes

-The antioxidants are probably the best health attribute for furry friends.
+The antioxidants are probably the best health attribute.

-There is nothing toxic, or even harmful, about giving a dog a couple of strawberries.
+There is nothing harmful about giving a dog a couple of strawberries.
 Just don’t feed this fruit to the point where your dog comes to expect their share!
 Strawberry, scientifically known as Fragaria × ananassa, is even incorporated into one of our favorite all-natural crunchy dog treats.

 Sharing strawberries, as a reward for good behavior, is an excellent way to introduce them to a best buddy.
 This goes for blueberries too!